-Aside from that, it’s a book I’d recommend instead of Speak, for its honest dealings with the feelings and relationships of teenagers, the lovely writing, and the real emotions it produced in me (yes, I was choking back tears as I vacuumed during the final chapters).
+Aside from that, this Sweethearts book is something I’d recommend instead of Speak, for its honest dealings with the feelings and relationships of teenagers, the lovely writing, and the real emotions it produced in me (yes, I was choking back tears as I vacuumed during the final chapters).

-The audio book was narrated by Sara Zarr herself and she does a lovely job (except for in the last chapter where she pronounces “Nevada” Na-VAAH-duh).
+The audiobook Sweethearts was narrated by Sara Zarr herself and she does a lovely job (except for in the last chapter where she pronounces “Nevada” Na-VAAH-duh).
 Also, she’s coming to TLA (the Texas Library Association annual conference that I’ll be attending in the spring) and I’m really looking forward to meeting her, hopefully.

 I liked it so much, in fact, that her first book Story of a Girl (a National Book Award finalist, in fact) is importing to my iPod as I write this.